FoCM

 The FoCM journal, produced by Springer-Verlag, publishes highest-quality research articles treating various aspects of computational mathematics.

 The FoCM conference, held every three years, covers the entire spectrum of mathematical computation.
 Specialized events are held from time to time, and focus on timely research topics.
-Membership in FoCM is free and available through this website.

 News